 Contents

 Alembic is the standard migration tool for SQLAlchemy projects.
 You run alembic init, point it at your SQLAlchemy models, and use alembic revision --autogenerate to produce migration scripts.
-Alembic then applies those scripts in order with alembic upgrade head, giving you repeatable, reviewable schema changes that work identically everywhere your application runs.
-As of March 2026, the latest stable release is Alembic 1.18.4, which supports SQLAlchemy 2.0 (currently at 2.0.48) and its modern declarative and typed APIs natively.
+Alembic then applies those scripts in order with alembic upgrade head.
+You get repeatable, reviewable schema changes that work the same way everywhere your app runs .
+The latest stable release is Alembic 1.18.4.
+It supports SQLAlchemy 2.0 (now at 2.0.48) and its modern typed APIs.

-If you have ever relied on Base.metadata.create_all(engine) to set up your tables, you already know the problem: it creates tables that do not exist but does nothing for tables that already exist and need modification.
-It cannot add columns, change types, or create indexes on live tables.
-The moment you have a production database with real data, manual ALTER TABLE statements become your only option - and they come with no rollback plan, no audit trail, and no guarantee that your staging database matches production.
-Alembic solves this by maintaining a linear history of schema changes, each identified by a revision ID, stored in an alembic_version table in the database itself.
+If you’ve ever used Base.metadata.create_all(engine) to set up your tables, you know the problem.
+It creates tables that don’t exist, but does nothing for tables that already exist and need changes.
+It can’t add columns, change types, or create indexes on live tables.
+Once you have a production database with real data, manual ALTER TABLE statements become your only option.
+They ship with no rollback plan, no audit trail, and no proof that staging matches production.
+Alembic fixes this by keeping a linear history of schema changes.
+Each change has a revision ID, stored in an alembic_version table inside the database.

 Setting Up Alembic in a SQLAlchemy Project